-- 82. The Managing Director and his/her nominees are authorised: - a.
+- 88. The Chief Executive and their nominees are authorised: - a.
 To approve charges to be made by the Council for providing any service or supplying any goods or documents or hire of land and premises or the making of a grant of any application whatsoever where a fee may be charged but is not fixed by law, in accordance with Council policies and any criteria approved by Cabinet, including waiving or reducing charges in particular instances - b.
 To approve or respond to consultation on charges made by others under service contracts (e.g. Sport and Leisure Management Contract) in consultation with relevant Lead member.